As I mentioned a couple weeks ago, my rhubarb plants are growing like crazy, which means I’m freezing and baking with lots of rhubarb!

 If your pie is a little runny, you can try using a little more flour the next time or even sprinkling a very small amount of instant tapioca on the bottom of the crust to absorb any extra liquid.
 This is also one of the reasons I do a lattice crust for the top of this pie — besides the fact that it looks pretty, it also lets more of the steam and moisture out of the pie.

 This pie tastes fabulous with a scoop of vanilla ice cream or a little whipped cream to offset the tartness of the rhubarb.
-It’s definitely one of my favorite springtime desserts!
+It’s definitely one of my favorite easy rhubarb dessert recipes!

 Oh, and here’s my recipe for strawberry pie (if you don’t have any rhubarb!)